-- (a) the financial report of Hume Bank Limited is in accordance with the Corporations Act 2001, including: - giving a true and fair view of the consolidated entity's financial position as at 30 June 2015 and of it's performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001. - (b) the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.
+- the financial report of Hume Bank Limited is in accordance with the Corporations Act 2001, including: (a) - giving a true and fair view of the consolidated entity's financial position as at 30 June 2016 and of its (i) performance for the year then ended; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001. - the financial report also complies with International Financial Reporting Standards as disclosed in Note 1. (b)